Astronomy & Astrophysics Research Lab Project Objective:

 Major Tasks to be Performed:

-- Use computer codes (primarily in IDL) to process molecular spectra observed toward young stellar objects in the Galaxy, and/or
+- Use computer codes (primarily in IDL) to process molecular spectra observed toward young stellar objects in the Galaxy.

-- Process imagery on meteorites in the museum’s collection using software such as ImageJ and help with curation duties of the museum’s meteorite collection, and/or
+- Process imagery on meteorites in the museum’s collection using software such as ImageJ and help with curation duties of the museum’s meteorite collection.

 - Work with new, open-source software called OpenSpace (openspaceproject.com) to help create visuals from Earth to the Universe.
 This may include integrating new NASA mission data into the OpenSpace software package.